High-quality generation of dynamic game content via small language models: A proof of concept: Introduction

 \section{Introduction}

-Artificial intelligence has long been integral to the video game industry~\cite{Yannakakis2025}, with a particular emphasis on adaptive narrative elements, such as believable NPCs~\cite{Cass2002MindGames,Merrick2007ModelingMotivation}.
-Game elements that provide clear feedback and consistently respond to player agency correlate with increased engagement~\cite{Klimmt2007EffectanceControl,SchoenauFog2011PlayerEngagement}.
-Recent advances in generative AI have opened up new avenues for dynamic and adaptive game content generation using large language models (LLMs).
-For instance, approaches have been explored for NPC dialogue~\cite{parkGenerativeAgents2023,plougNPCDialogue2025} and quest generation~\cite{AlNassar2023QuestVille}.
-In this paper, we explore an alternative paradigm for narrative AI in games, which we believe is more suited for the practical reality of integration into video games: An agentic system of aggressively fine-tuned small language models (SLMs), each deliberately constrained to narrow, well-defined generation tasks.
+Artificial intelligence has long been integral to the video game industry~\cite{Yannakakis2025}, with a particular emphasis on adaptive narrative elements such as believable NPCs~\cite{Cass2002MindGames,Merrick2007ModelingMotivation}.
+Since game elements that provide clear feedback and consistently respond to player agency correlate with increased engagement~\cite{Klimmt2007EffectanceControl,SchoenauFog2011PlayerEngagement}, recent advances in generative AI have naturally opened up new avenues for dynamic content generation using large language models (LLMs), including explorations of NPC dialogue~\cite{parkGenerativeAgents2023,plougNPCDialogue2025} and quest generation~\cite{AlNassar2023QuestVille}.
+In this paper, we explore an alternative paradigm for narrative AI in games, which we believe is more suited for the practical reality of integration into video games: aggressively fine-tuned small language models (SLMs), deliberately constrained to narrow, well-defined generation tasks, potentially arranged in agentic networks.

 The paper is organized as follows: Section~\ref{sec:ProposedFramework} outlines our proposed framework and the technical constraints under consideration.
 Section~\ref{sec:DefameLM} presents DefameLM, our proof-of-concept implementation, and details both the game loop design and model training.
 Section~\ref{sec:Results} contains a quantitative evaluation of DefameLM's output quality at different levels of quantization, as well as the generation efficiency.
 In Section~\ref{sec:Discussion} we discuss limitations and future directions, and in Section~\ref{sec:Conclusion} offer conclusions.